AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-customization/install-salesforce-customization-for-professional-edition-customers.md

    >
    >If you are connected, you'll see a green "Install" button. **DO NOT** click this button, proceed to step 4 instead.

-1. Log-in to the Salesforce account you are connected to and then click [this link](http://login.salesforce.com/packaging/installPackage.apexp?p0=04t0b000001oWEZ).
+1. Log in to the Salesforce account you are connected to and then click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t0b000001oWEZ).
 1. You'll be sent to the Sales Connect Installation page.

    ![](assets/install-package.png)